[11:10 – 11]

-(5) When the yesharim are themselves blessed with prosperity, everyone feels good about the values that they represent and is encouraged to follow their example.
-Thus, the entire community is evated.
+(5) When the yesharim are blessed with prosperity, everyone feels good about the values that they represent and is encouraged to follow their example.
+Thus, the entire community is elevated.

-(6) When people meet each other they express their good wishes in the form of a blessing.
+(6) When people meet each other, they typically express their good wishes in the form of a blessing.
 Frequently, though, such blessings are mechanical, lacking any heartfelt emotion.
 The blessings of yesharim, however, are sincere and create an atmosphere of goodwill that elevates the entire city.

 (9) Resha’im cause contention and strife by means of the gossip and slander that they practice.
-Thus, through their evil mouths they bring ruin to the city.
+Thus, through their evil speech they bring ruin to the city.